lasamlai/lambda_calculus/README.md

 ### Pairs

-Pairs are programs which, depending on the boolean values, return the first or the second value:
+Pairs are programs that, depending on the boolean values, return the first or the second value:
 ```
 |: \x.x TRUE 12